Young Artist Program

 Inspiring the next generation for over 40 years.

 A central component of Scotia Festival of Music is its Young Artist Program, sponsored by Scotiabank.
 A Young Artist at Scotia Festival of Music is immersed in a two-week study of the art of music making.
+The next Young Artist Program will run from May 24 – June 7, 2020.

 Chosen by recorded audition, advanced music students and young professionals from across North America and abroad work intensively with our guest artists, receiving chamber music coaching, masterclasses, lectures, orchestral and chamber performance opportunities, including the possibility of playing in an orchestral gala performance.